Guide To Using FSC Trademarks On Your Packaging

 Do not use logo alone

-You must also not use logo in mis-leading way – for example in close proximity to or in combination with other branding or text / claims.
+You must also not use the logo in a misleading way, such as near or in combination with other branding, text, or claims.

-Once you have created your artwork, it must be formally approved by the FSC (even if following the guidelines to the letter).
-Approvals will be checked during GWP’s annual FSC audit, to ensure correct use of all FSC trademarks.
+Once you have created your artwork, it must be formally approved by the FSC.
+Approvals are checked during every FSC registered packaging supplier’s annual audit to ensure the correct use of all trademarks.

-Therefore, the following steps provide an outline of the whole artwork creation / approvals process when adding FSC logos to your corrugated packaging:
+Therefore, the following steps provide an outline of the whole artwork creation and approval process when adding FSC logos to your corrugated packaging:

-- Firstly, request that all of your packaging is using FSC certified material (if it is not already)
+- Firstly, request that all your packaging uses FSC-certified material (if not already).

-- Discuss your requirements (and what is possible) regarding use of the FSC logo on your packaging
+- Discuss your requirements and possible use of the FSC logo on your packaging.

-- Advise on the format / style you would like the FSC logo to take (landscape / portrait) and what elements to include
+- Advise on the format and style you would like the FSC logo to take (landscape/portrait) and what elements to include.

-- GWP will supply the logo(s) in vector format (PDF, EPS etc.), alongside any box / cutter guides for creation of your artwork
+- GWP or your packaging supplier supply the logo(s) in vector format (PDF, EPS etc.) alongside any box and cutter guides for the creation of your artwork

-- The logos can be used by your design agency or in-house artwork team to incorporate the FSC logos onto your box(es), following the guidelines highlighted above*.
+- Your design agency or in-house artwork team can use the supplied files to incorporate the FSC logos onto your box(es), following the applicable guidelines*.

-- Once the artwork has been created, please email full size PDFs to your account manager, or marketing@gwp.co.uk
+- Once the artwork has been created, request approval from FSC (for GWP customers, please email full-size PDFs to your account manager or marketing@gwp.co.uk.
+GWP will gain the necessary approval from FSC.)

 Your boxes can now be printed with the FSC logos included!